 While wireless headsets offer freedom, they also bring battery issues, unstable connections, and occasional audio delay — all of which can cost you a round in Siege.
 That’s why a wired option still makes sense, and the RIG R5 Spear PRO HS has become my top pick for R6.

-Its 40mm graphene-coated drivers deliver surprisingly crisp, controlled audio for the price.
+The 40mm graphene-coated drivers deliver surprisingly crisp, controlled audio for the price.
 In Siege, footsteps, gadget sounds, and environmental cues come through cleanly, making it easier to track enemy movement.
 The positional audio isn’t pro-level pinpoint, but the left-right clarity is strong enough to reliably catch enemies trying to flank you.

 The flip-to-mute microphone is another standout feature.
 My voice sounded clear and natural in recordings, and I immediately noticed the reduced background noise compared to rival headsets I have used in the past.
 Also, being able to adjust the flexible boom slightly to the side without losing clarity was a big plus for long sessions.